-Year 2000 data are actual disability counts, years 2005-2020 are projections.
+Year 2000 data are actual population counts, years 2005-2020 are projection:

-Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Portage County according to age group.
+Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Meigs County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 1,182 were severely disabled in 2000, compared to a projected 1,917 in 2020.
+With regard to the older female population, 260 were severely disabled in 2000, compared to a projected 320 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected among all age groups in Portage County, as these populations are expected to increase.
+Figure 7 shows that between 2000 and 2020 a modest increase in the number of women with severe disability is expected in all age groups.